jensen-lawrence/Phys490-Project/data_generation/README.md

 # Data Generation

 We use the package 'generate gravitational-wave data' by Timothy Gebhard.
-The folder 'ggwd' contains a clone of the package from https://github.com/timothygebhard/ggwd.
+The folder `ggwd` contains a clone of the package from https://github.com/timothygebhard/ggwd.

 To recreate the testing and training data sets described in [Xia et al., 2020](https://arxiv.org/pdf/2011.04418.pdf), we have included the following additional scripts under `ggwd`:
  - generate_testing_data.py